USRSE/usrse.github.io/docs/feeds.md

 Added in early 2022, we wanted an ability to provide easy ways to automate specific events, or subscribe to them.
 For the reason, we added [pages/feeds](pages/feeds) which includes:

- - rss feeds for different kinds of content
+ - rss feeds for different kinds of content, and
  - equivalent json feeds for the same.

 The rss feeds are intended to be subscribed to by an appropriate service, while the json API is